tomesink/obsidian/10 Projects/11 Now/Design Systems in Figma.md

 Major changes: Updates that break existing designs and are not backwards compatible (change in visual style, removing components).

-Minor changes: Updates without breaking changes that can flow seamlessly into existing designs (new patterns, updated documentations)
+Minor changes: Updates without breaking changes that can flow seamlessly into existing designs (new patterns, updated documentation).

+Patches: Bug fixes without breaking changes (fixing incorrect padding values, or component names that do not match code).